-ACTIONABLE
+(23) Strengthen international cooperation and global partnerships for safe, orderly and

+regular migration

-COMMITMENTS
+OBJECTIVES AND COMMITMENTS

 OBJECTIVE 1: Collect and utilize accurate and disaggregated data as a basis for evidence based policies

-We commit to build a robust global evidence base on international migration by improving and investing in the collection, analysis and dissemination of accurate, reliable, comparable data,
+We commit to strengthen the global evidence base on international migration by improving and investing in the collection, analysis and dissemination of accurate, reliable, comparable data,

-disaggregated by sex, age and migration status.
-We further commit to ensure this evidence fosters research, guides well-informed and coherent policy-making and public discourse, and allows for effective monitoring of the implementation of commitments over time.
+disaggregated by sex, age, migration status and other characteristics relevant in national contexts, while upholding the right to privacy under international human rights law and protecting personal data.
+We further commit to ensure this data fosters research, guides coherent and evidence-based policy-making and well-informed public discourse, and allows for effective monitoring and evaluation of the implementation of commitments over time.

-In this regard, the following actions are instrumental:
+To realize this commitment, we will draw from the following actions:

+a) Elaborate and implement a comprehensive strategy for improving migration data at local,

+national, regional and global levels, with the participation of all relevant stakeholders, under

+the guidance of the United Nations Statistical Commission, by harmonizing methodologies

-a) Harmonize methodologies on collection, analysis and dissemination of migration-related
+for data collection, and strengthening analysis and dissemination of migration-related data

+and indicators

-data and indicators to achieve international compatibility between national
+b) Improve international comparability and compatibility of migration statistics and national

-data systems, including by agreeing on a baseline statistical definition of an
+data systems, including by further developing and applying the statistical definition of an

-international migrant, by developing a set of standards to measure migrant flows and stocks, as well as to document essential characteristics of migrants, migration status, drivers, patterns and trends, and by
+international migrant, elaborating a set of standards to measure migrant stocks and flows, and documenting migration patterns and trends, characteristics of migrants, as well as drivers and impacts of migration

-including all major stakeholders and sources of data in the elaboration of a comprehensive

-data strategy on migration

-b) Develop a global programme on national capacities in data collection,
+c) Develop a global programme to build and enhance national capacities in data collection,

 analysis and dissemination to share data, address data gaps and assess key migration

-trends, that encourages collaboration between relevant actors at all levels, provides
+trends, that encourages collaboration between relevant stakeholders at all levels, provides

-dedicated training for government officials, financial support and technical assistance, leverages new data sources, including big data, and is reviewed by the United Nations Statistical Commission
+dedicated training , financial support and technical assistance, leverages new data sources, including big data, and is reviewed by the United Nations Statistical Commission on a

-on a regular basis
+regular basis

+d) Collect, analyse and use data on the effects and benefits of migration, as well as the contributions of migrants and diasporas to sustainable development, with a view to inform the implementation of the 2030 Agenda for Sustainable Development and related strategies

+and programmes at the local, national, regional and global levels

+e) Support further development of and collaboration between existing global and regional

-c) Provide support, evidence and updated inputs to the Global Migration Data Portal, with a
+databases and depositories, including the IOM Global Migration Data Portal and the World

+Bank Global Knowledge Partnership on Migration and Development, with a view to

-view to systematically consolidate all relevant data in a transparent, comparable and
+systematically consolidate relevant data in a transparent and user-friendly manner, while encouraging inter-agency collaboration to avoid duplication

+f) Establish and strengthen regional centres for research and training on migration or

+migration observatories, such as the African Observatory for Migration and Development,

-standardized manner d) Establish and strengthen regional migration observatoriesto collect and analyse data in line with United Nations data standards, including on best practices, the contributions of migrants, the overall economic, social and political benefits and
+to collect and analyse data in line with United Nations standards, including on best practices, the contributions of migrants, the overall economic, social and political benefits and

-challenges of migration in countries of origin, transit and destination, as well as drivers of migration, with a view to establishing shared strategies and maximizing the value of migration data
+challenges of migration in countries of origin, transit and destination, as well as drivers of migration, with a view to establishing shared strategies and maximizing the value of

+disaggregated migration data, in coordination with existing regional and subregional

+mechanisms

-) Improve national data collection , analysis and dissemination by integrating migrationrelevant
+g) Improve national data collection by integrating migration-related topics in national censuses,

-questions in national censuses, starting in the census of the 2020 round, including

-on country of birth, country of citizenship, country of residence five years prior to the census, most recent arrival date and
+as early as practicable, such as on country of birth, country of birth of parents, country of

+citizenship, country of residence five years prior to the census, most recent arrival date and

-reason for migrating, to ensure timely analysis and
+reason for migrating, to ensure timely analysis and dissemination of results, disaggregated

-dissemination of results with internationally recommended disaggregation and crosstabulation
+and tabulated in accordance with international standards, for statistical purposes

-f) Conduct household, labour force and other post-census surveys to collect information on the social and
+h) Conduct household, labour force and other surveys to collect information on the social and

 economic integration of migrants or add standard migration modules to existing household